Clear as Day

-Clear as Day is the debut studio album by season ten American Idol winner Scotty McCreery.
-The album was released on October 4, 2011 in the United States.
-Clear as Day also became the first debut album from an American Idol winner to reach number one on the US Billboard 200 since Ruben Studdard's Soulful in 2003, selling 197,000 copies in its first week.
+Clear as Day is the debut studio album by season ten American Idol winner Scotty McCreery, released on October 4, 2011 in the United States.

-McCreery broke records as the first country act to debut at number one with their first studio album, and at 18 years old, the youngest man to open at the top of the chart with their debut release.
-The album had since been certified platinum on January 6, 2012.

 Background

 Scotty McCreery began working on his album soon after he was crowned the winner of the tenth season of American Idol.
 McCreery described the album as having "some old country influences and elements" that he grew up with, such as Hank Williams, Conway Twitty and Merle Haggard, but "it also has a contemporary feel with fun up-tempo songs."
 He said the title track, "Clear as Day", is one of his favorites on the album and he loves the message behind the song.
 The album includes a cover of a song by Keith Urban, "Walkin’ the Country", released when he was in the band The Ranch.